leroythelegend/rough_idea_project_cars_csharp/README.md

 # Decoding Packets

-This is the Project Cars Version 2 header file https://www.projectcarsgame.com/wp-content/uploads/2018/05/SMS_UDP_Definitions_v2_Patch5.zip.
+You can get the project cars patch 5 version 2 header file from https://www.projectcarsgame.com/project-cars-2-api/

 You use the Decoder classes to decode the packet from the UDP read.